-TABLE 10 ICX 7450 traditional stacking capability
+TABLE 10 ICX 7450 traditional stacking capability , ci a a ci o i i a Stating capaomey

-Stacking capability ICX 7450 Additional information Topologies supported Ring and linear Refer to ICX 7450 stacking topologies on page 69.
+Stacking capability ICX 7450 Additional information Topologies supported Ring and linear Refer to ICX 7450 stacking topologies on page 71.
 Maximum stack size 12 (configured in a traditional stack) Traditional stacking and SPX configurations.
 Any combination of ICX 7450 devices may be stacked.
 When a stand-alone ICX 7450 is configured as a PE unit attached to an ICX 7750 control bridge in an 802.1br SPX configuration, scaling is increased.
-Refer to the Brocade Fastlron Switch Port Extender Configuration Guide for more information.
-Maximum stacking distance 100 meters, 300 meters, or 10 kilometers, depending on optic Refer to FastIron stacking distances and optics by device on page 19 for more information.
+Refer to the Ruckus Fastlron Campus Fabric Configuration Guide for more information.
+Maximum stacking distance 100 meters, 300 meters, or 10 kilometers, depending on optic Refer to FastIron stacking distances and optics by device on page 20 for more information.
 Stacking ports Two 40-Gbps ports in rear or 4 X 10-Gbps ports as an option on front NOTE 40-Gbps stacking and 4 X 10-Gbps stacking cannot be used simultaneously in the same stack.
 Modules 3 and 4, one port each.
-Four 10-Gbps ports are available as an option when a 4X10GF module is installed in slot 2.
-Refer to ICX 7450 stacking topologies on page 69 for module locations.
-Default ports Two ports: 1/3/1 and 1/4/1NOTEDefault ports can be changed to1/2/1 and 1/2/3 if a 4X10GF moduleis installed in slot 2.
-Use the default-ports command to change thedefault ports.NOTEDefault ports are handled differentlyon PE units in an SPX configuration.
-Refer to ICX 7450 stacking topologies on page 69 for port locations.
-Refer to Configuring 10 Gbps stacking ports on the ICX 7450 on page 72 for more information.
-Refer to Planning to build a stack with 802.1br switch port extender capability on page 24 for more information about configuring ICX 7450 devices in an SPX configuration.
+Four 10- Gbps ports are available as an option when a 4X10GF module is installed in slot 2.
+Refer to ICX 7450 stacking topologies on page 71 for module locations.
+Default ports Two ports: 1/3/1 and 1/4/1 NOTE Default ports can be changed to 1/2/1 and 1/2/3 if a 4X10GF module is installed in slot 2.
+Use the default-ports command to change the default ports.
+NOTE Default ports are handled differently on PE units in an SPX configuration.
+Refer to ICX 7450 stacking topologies on page 71 for port locations.
+Refer to Configuring 10 Gbps stacking ports on the ICX 7450 on page 75 for more information.
+Refer to Planning to build a stack with 802.1br switch port extender capability on page 25 for more information about configuring ICX 7450 devices in an SPX configuration.
 Reconfigurable ports Use the default-ports and stack-port commands to reconfigure ports.
 Stacking ports can be reconfigured as data ports.
 The default-ports command allows you to choose between two sets of stacking ports.
 The stack-port command allows you to use one or two ports of the chosen set.
-Refer to configuration examples and Traditional stack CLI commands on page 161.
-Stack trunks Two trunks are possible: 1/2/1 to 1/2/2 and 1/2/3 to 1/2/4 Supported on 10-Gbps ports only when a 4X10GF module is present in slot 2.
-Refer to Creating stacking trunks on the ICX 7450 on page 75 for more information.